-The testimonies of God are also called the law of God, law of the Lord, and the Ten Commandments.
-The first thing the Bible teaches about them is they are testimony.
-However, it is extremely rare to read or hear about them as just testimony.
-However, it seems the Lord knew most people would see them only as law.
-Yet, even as the law of God, they still came from the mouth of the Lord.
+The holy commandment and Ten Commandments refer to the testimonies of God.
+The first thing the Bible teaches about them is that they are testimonies.
+However, it is extremely rare to read or hear about them as just testimonies.
+However, it seems God knew most people would see them only as law.
+Yet, even as the law of God, they still came from the mouth of God.
 And His servants are to live by every word that proceeds from His mouth.
 (Deuteronomy 8:3, Matthew 4:4) However, it seems most of His servants reject much of what He has said.
-Furthermore, the bible goes on to teach the Lord wrote the testimonies of God on two tablets of stone.
+Furthermore, the bible goes on to teach that God wrote the testimonies on two tablets of stone.
 It also teaches His servants should diligently keep His commandments, His testimonies, and His statutes, which He gave Israel.
 (Deuteronomy 6:17)

-Israel received these commandments, testimonies, and statutes at Mount Sinai.
+It was at Mount Sinai that the Israelites received the testimonies of God.
 Because it is here that the Lord tells Moses to come up to Him on the mountain.
-(Exodus 24:12) Then the Lord says He will give Moses the tablets on which He had written the testimonies of God.
+(Exodus 24:12) Then the Lord says He will give Moses the tablets on which He had written the testimonies.
 Next, the Bible talks about building an ark and putting the tablets into the ark.
 The Lord says they shall construct an ark.
-He tells Moses to put into the ark the testimony, which I shall give you.
-In the ark, you shall put the testimony, which I will give to you.
+He tells Moses to put into the ark the testimonies, which I shall give you.
+In the ark, you shall put the testimonies, which I will give to you.
 There I will meet with you; and from above the mercy seat, from between the two cherubim, which are upon the ark of the testimony; I will speak to you about all that I will give you in commandment for the sons of Israel.
 (Exodus 25:10-22)

-Again, Moses writes, So He declared to you His covenant which He commanded you to perform, that is, the Ten Commandments (the testimonies of God); and He wrote them on two tablets of stone.
+Again, Moses writes, So He declared to you His covenant which He commanded you to perform, that is, the Ten Commandments; and He wrote them on two tablets of stone.
 (Deuteronomy 4:13) He wrote on the tablets, like the former writing, the Ten Commandments that the Lord had spoken to you on the mountain from the midst of the fire on the day of the assembly; and the Lord gave them to me.
-(Deuteronomy 10:4) From the preceding, it becomes self-evident that the testimonies of God and the 10 Commandments are the same things.
+(Deuteronomy 10:4) From the preceding, it becomes self-evident that the testimony and the 10 Commandments are the same things.

-The first version of the testimony of God is in Exodus 20 of the bible.
+In the Bible in Exodus 20:1-17 is where we find the testimonies of God.
 There is a second version in Deuteronomy 5, which is in the book of the Law of Moses.
 However, there is little difference between the versions.
 There is biblical evidence that they existed at the beginning of the world.
 Here is the original version.

 1 Then God spoke all these words, saying, 2 “I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery.

-4 “You shall not make for yourself an idol or any likeness of what is in heaven above or on the earth beneath or in the water under the earth.
-5 You shall not worship them or serve them; for I, the LORD, am a jealous God, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me, 6 but showing lovingkindness to thousands, to those who love Me and keep My commandments.
+- 4 “You shall not make for yourself an idol or any likeness of what is in heaven above or on the earth beneath or in the water under the earth.
+5 You shall not worship them or serve them.

 22 Then the LORD said to Moses, “Thus you shall say to the sons of Israel, ‘You yourselves have seen that I have spoken to you from heaven.